Norc/foundry-card-hotbar/README.md

 # Card Hotbar
-A version of Custom Hotbar designed to hold cards (journal entries) instead of macros.
+A version of card Hotbar designed to hold cards (journal entries) instead of macros.
 Currently experimental/barely-in-progress.